NaviNet-OSS/ImageFeeder/README.md

 * **-a**, **--api-key**
   * Set the Eyes API key.
 This is required.
 * **-i**, **--index**, **--array-base**
   * Start uploading images from the given index.
-The default is `0`.
-If it is not set to a nonnegative integer, indexing is disabled.
+By default, indexing is disabled.
 * **--log**=_level_
   * Log progress.
 Legal values are `CRITICAL`, `ERROR`, `WARNING`, `INFO`, and `DEBUG`.
 The default is `WARNING`.